 It’s important to know who is calling or texting you.
 This helps you prioritize the incoming barrage.

 Your time, and that of your colleagues, is not free.
-Hunting down phone numbers, or updating them on their mobile devices, incurs a salary cost that could be $1 per minute, or many dollars per minute.
-Multiple that by dozens of minutes per month per employee, and the cost is worth avoiding!
+Hunting down phone numbers or updating them on their mobile devices incurs a salary cost that could be $1 per minute or many dollars per minute.
+Multiply that by dozens of minutes per month per employee, and the cost is worth avoiding!

-One can copy-paste or drag-drop contacts from the GAL or public folders to every subscriber’s Outlook, one subscriber at a time, but it’s laborious, error-prone,and puts a burden on many users.
-It often backfires, with confusing consequences.
+One can copy-paste or drag-and-drop contacts from the GAL or Public Folders to every subscriber’s Outlook, one subscriber at a time, but it’s laborious, error-prone, and puts a burden on many users.
+It often backfires with confusing consequences.
 For example, have you ever located a customer in your smartphone address book, but then had the frustration of finding three entries with different phone numbers?
 How can you know which is the latest?
 See Reason 11 for more!